ocean-onion/BDCraft-maybe/clean_docs/economy/currency.md

 - **Server Currency**: Earned alongside emeralds when trading with collectors
 - Used for purchasing ranks and other progression advancements
 - Tracked internally by the plugin (no physical item)
+- Automatically added to your balance when trading with collectors
 - Displayed through `/bdbalance` command
+- Stored securely in plugin's database with transaction history

 ## Earning Currency